Josseyo/hanginthere/README.md

 * The objective of the game is to guess the hidden word.
 * As a hint the category of the word is displayed
 * You have 6 lives.
 Each incorrect guess will cost you a life.
-* Try to guess the word before you run out of lives!
+* Try to guess the letters in the hidden word before you run out of lives!

 ## Features